ITensor/website/docs/classes/svdalgs.md

 * `Spectrum diagHermitian(Tensor T, Tensor& U, SparseT& D, OptSet opts = Global::opts())`

-   Diagonalize a Hermitian Tensor T such that `T==conj(U)*D*primed(U)`.
+   Diagonalize a Hermitian Tensor T such that `T==dag(U)*D*primed(U)`.
 "Tensor" is a templated type and could be e.g. ITensor or IQTensor (and SparseT would be ITSparse or IQTSparse, respectively).
 U and D are passed by reference and overwritten on return.

    The method assumes that the indices of T come in pairs, one index with prime level 0 and a matching index with prime level 1 (reflecting the Hermitian nature of T).
 For example, T could have indices i,i',j, and j'.
-Saying that T is Hermitian means that `T == conj(swapPrime(T,0,1))`.
+Saying that T is Hermitian means that `T == dag(swapPrime(T,0,1))`.

    <div class="example_clicker">Show Example</div>